 - Gently place the filets in the hot oil.
 Cook on each side for 4 minutes, or until golden brown.
 Season with a pinch of kosher salt immediately after flipping, and do the same on the other side after you remove the filets from the hot oil and transfer them to a wire cooking rack.

-- Drizzle the cream sauce over the filets and serve immediately.
+- Drizzle the cream sauce over the filets, if desired, and serve immediately.
 Garnish with chopped parsley